 The waste management hierarchy lists priorities for how to handle waste in Minnesota.

-The waste management hierarchy, shown above, lists waste management practices from most to least favorable.
+The waste management hierarchy, shown above, lists waste management practices from least to most favorable.
 The state of Minnesota uses the hierarchy to make decisions about handling waste.

 Ramsey/Washington Recycling & Energy (R&E) works aggressively to move waste up the hierarchy.
 Robust commercial and residential recycling is in place in both counties, with both recycling nearly 50% of waste.
 R&E and the counties collaborate with their communities through education and engagement, technical assistance and expertise and financial incentives.
 These efforts maximize waste reduction, encourage material reuse and ensure the highest rate of quality recycling.